AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/shape-generator.md

 - The <Keys.SoftKey>Clear mask from programmer</Keys.SoftKey> button will remove any mask shapes or mask effects from the programmer for all fixtures.

-- This function replaces the **Block Shapes** function of previous versions.
+- This function replaces the <strong>Block Shapes</strong> function of previous versions.
 Shows containing Block Shapes from previous versions will load and work as expected, but the block shapes will be renamed "Mask".

 - The personality library may need updating for this to work.